Special Info for these Crazy Times:

 Minnie Van – Disney’s Minnie Van Service has not re-started operation.

 WDW Bus System – All bus lines are reported as running as normal, except for routes to Epcot and Hollywood Studios from resorts with Skyliner service.

-Monorail – Both Magic Kingdom Monorail loops are in service, with internal plexiglas separators between the front and rear of each car.
-Only 2 parties per car seated on the front and rear seats (no standing).
+Monorail – Both Magic Kingdom Monorail loops are in service, with internal canvas separators between the front and rear of each car.
+Only 2 parties per car one in each section, seated on the front and rear seats (no standing).
 This severely reduces capacity!
 The Epcot loop is not in service, in order to put the extra monorail trains on the Magic Kingdom loop.

 Skyliner – The Skyliner is in service with reduced capacity (only 1 party per gondola, even if only 1 person in the party).
 This increases wait times during peak transportation times.

 Water Transportation – WDW’s Fleet of Boats – Some but not all boats are in operation at reduced capacity.